Complete Guide to Kubernetes: Container Orchestration for Scalable Applications

 password: cGFzc3dvcmQ= # Base64-encoded "password"

-💡 Note: In the example above we see a Yaml file that is called 'secret-example.yaml', the first thing would be to create the secret, secondly it would be to list the secrets to see if it was created in a satisfactory way', the commands would be in this order and like this:
+💡Note: In the previous example, we see a Yaml file called ‘secret-example.yaml’, the first step would be to create the secret, secondly list the secrets to verify if it was created successfully’, the commands would be in this order and in this way:

 kubectl apply -f secret-example.yaml